skinzer/nameshark-vcard/README.md

 [![Libraries.io GitHub](https://img.shields.io/librariesio/github/proinsias/nameshark-vcard.svg)]()

-As you can tell from the number of badges above, I'm using this toy project to exteriment with various services prior to deploying them in my private repos.
+As you can tell from the number of badges above, I'm using this toy project to experiment with various services prior to deploying them in my private repos.
 If you have a favorite service that I'm missing, feel free to create an issue!